deibit/cansina/README.md

 News
 ====

+19-07-2016  Fixed a bug in DBManager queue which were stopping Cansina when target server responses were slow

 13-07-2016  Added new feature resumable sessions

  9-01-2016  Cansina support Windows terminal (sorry I didn't test Cansina on Windows boxes)